-Applicant groups must be from the voluntary and community sector and demonstrate a good track record in delivering projects, completing financial monitoring, and submitting returns by set deadlines.
+Applicant groups must be from the voluntary and community sector and demonstrate a good track record in delivering projects, completing financialmonitoring, and submitting returns by set deadlines.
 If you are currently not registered with EA Youth Service, please see page 12 of Terms & Conditions document

-- Applications to be submitted no later than 4.00 pm on Friday 21st April 2023 The online portal will close at exactly 4pm on this date, and applicants cannot submit after this time - 2.
-Programmes should be delivered during the period 1st June 2023 to 7th November 2023.
+- Applications to be submitted no later than 4.00 pm on Wednesday 10th April 2024\The online portal will close at exactly 4pm on this date, and applicants cannot submit after this time - 2.
+Programmes should be delivered during the period 1st June 2024 to 7th November 2024.
 Please note that early recruitment processes can occur.
 As soon as a successful applicant receives their letter of offer, they can begin recruitment - 3.
 The programme must specifically target young people aged 9 25 years old and must divert young people away from becoming involved in sectarian activities, civil disorder or other types of anti-social behaviour. - 4.
-The programme must take place in an interface area or in an area where there is the potential for severely heightened unrest.
+The programme must take place in an interface area or in an area where thereis the potential for severely heightened unrest.
 This includes areas experiencing intra and inter community conflict.
 You may also apply if you can demonstrate with evidence, the need for an intervention because the young people you work with travel to other communities/interfaces to be involved in violence - 5.
-Each individual application must be for one group of young people, to a maximum of 25 young people in total.
+Each individual application must be for one group of young people, a minimum of 10 young people to amaximum of 25 young people in total.